Ramkali Sadu: Keso Gopal Pundit

-Traditional commentators thought it to be some historical person during time of Guru Amar Dass.
+Traditional commentators thought it to be some historical person during the time of Guru Amar Dass.
 However, linguistically, experts agree 'Keso Gopal Pandit' refers to a learned scholar (Pundit) who has extensive knowledge and wisdom.
 In Gurmat, Gurmukhi have knowledge of Keso/Gopal.
 Others believe Guru Amar Das ji to be simply asking to invite 'such a learned scholar(s)', who can read the sermon of the eternal lord, har har.